|

 Source: Privacyhandbuch (extern)

-Strangely enough, exactly the point of data protection is listed as an argument to justify closed matrix instances and to not have to have an interface to the outside (=interoperability).
+Strangely enough, it is precisely data protection that is used as an argument to justify closed matrix instances and to avoid having to have an interface to the outside (= interoperability).
 From an e-mail at the state level:

 …, which is explicitly not desired by us for data protection reasons.

 However, when asked to specify the alleged data protection concerns, no information is received from any company or authority, despite specific inquiries.
-It cannot be substantiated.
+So far, no arguments against genuine interoperability have been put forward.

 The generally required data economy is difficult to achieve with regard to unnecessarily stored usernames and profile pictures in view of partly giant chat rooms.